blitzcode-io/mongo-migrate/README.md

     mongo-migrate downgrade --host 127.0.0.1 --port 27017 --database test --upto 20230815092813

-# Planned Features
+## Planned Enhancements

+Our commitment to continuous improvement includes planned features such as:
-  * Support for the connection string,
+  * Support for connection string,
   * Support for authenticated databases
-  * Support for configuration files to eliminate retyping the CLI arguments.
+  * Configuration Files: Eliminate the need for repetitive CLI arguments.
-  * More shortcuts for migration generation
+  * More migration generation shortcuts

+## Get Involved
-If you encounter any issues, please raise it as a ticket in the issue tracker.
+If you encounter any issues, please raise it as a ticket in the [issue tracker.](https://github.com/blitzcode-io/mongo-migrate/issues)
-If you like to contribute to this open-source project, let me know.
+If you like to contribute to this open-source project, [let me know](https://www.linkedin.com/in/rahultgeorge05).